oddrationale/ACollectionOfChessWisdom/manuscript/06_Attack_and_Defense.md

 # Attack and Defense

+> "The true sweetness of chess, if it can be sweet, is to see a victory snatched, by some happy impertinence, out of the shadow of apparently irrevocable disaster."
+> H. G. Wells

 King safety is always paramount.
 Avoid exposing him to attack.
 Protect your king at all times.

 Keep pieces and pawns defended.
 Unguarded pieces and pawns are targets.